 Dr. Coleman has a way of grabbing your mind and forcing it to grapple with very deep issues without you even noticing that it's happening.
 An effortless speaker, the power of her message is immense and her ability to speak to our theme was more than impressive.
 Participants left feeling energized, elevated and most of all, inspired.

 Anna S., Lecture Series Director

-She is a renowned leader in process theology and liberation theologies, Coleman speaks throughout the U.S. and international settings.
-In every presentation, she educates, cultivates and empowers people of faith and purpose to connect their beliefs with both their personal experiences and social action.
-Coleman speaks on many of the issues that religious leaders avoid: sexual and domestic violence, mental health, postmodern belief, religious diversity.
+A renowned leader in process and liberation theories, Dr. Coleman speaks throughout the U.S. and international settings.
+In every presentation, she educates, cultivates and empowers people of purpose to connect their beliefs with both their personal experiences and social action.
+Dr. Coleman speaks on many of the issues that other leaders avoid: mental health, religious diversity, difficult change.
+At colleges, churches, foundation meetings or leadership retreats, Dr. Coleman speaks with sincerity and depth of knowledge.
 She offers key insights about these issues with pragmatic solutions for individuals and communities.

 Dr. Monica Coleman is a superb teacher, an innovative theologian.
 Wildly engaging and dynamic.
 Gripping.
 All without notes!

 Andrea W., Seminary Professor

 Dr. Coleman is engaging and welcoming and she combines personal stories with practical suggestions and strategies for living with depression.